hashicorp/vault-csi-provider/README.md

   ```

 Pass `--debug=true` to the provider to get more detailed logs.
 When installing
-via helm, you can achieve this with `--set "csi.debug=true"`
+via helm, you can achieve this with `--set "csi.debug=true"`.